-If you don't have your copy of the Provider & Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
-Requests for hard copy Provider Directories will be mailed to you within three business days.
+If you don't have your copy of the Provider & Pharmacy Directory, you can request a copy from Member Services.
+You can also find this information on our website at www.ChooseUltimate.com.

 Section 3.3 The plan's List of Covered Drugs (Formulary)